fshowalter/movielog-archive/reviews/curse-of-the-crimson-altar-1968.md

 :date: 2015-02-09
 :imdb_id: tt0062833
 :grade: D+
-:pull_quote: "Despite its talented cast, _Curse of the Crimson Altar_ (_The Crimson Cult_ here in the USA) doesn't take itself very seriously."
+:pull_quote: "Despite its very good cast, _Curse of the Crimson Altar_ (_The Crimson Cult_ here in the USA) is not a very good film."
 ---
-Despite its talented cast, _Curse of the Crimson Altar_ (_The Crimson Cult_ here in the USA) doesn't take itself very seriously.
+Despite its very good cast, _Curse of the Crimson Altar_ (_The Crimson Cult_ here in the USA) is not a very good film.
 This is evident from the opening scene.

 A droning noise whines in and out as a young man named Peter Manning stands wearing a suit.
 He looks dazed.
 In front of him, a nude woman suffers a whip while lying strapped to a table.
 Men in black robes look on.
 One has a goat.
 Wearing a large headdress complete with ram horns, a green-skinned Barbra Steel introduces herself as Lavinia, the "Keeper of the Black Secret”[^1].
 She asks if Peter knows why he's there.
 He does.
 She asks if he's ready to sign.
 He is.
 A man brings over a large book and Peter signs his name.
 Then Lavinia hands Peter a dagger.
 Peter stabs the girl on the table.
 There's a quick-cut to the goat, which seems distressed.
 Lavinia snaps her fingers.
 There's a crack of thunder.
 A muscular man dressed in a leather bikini bottom, leather arm-bands, and a studded leather cap sprouting deer antlers brings over a branding iron which he presses into Peter's chest.